longavailable/longavailable.github.io/myCollections/_posts/2024-08-24-hassio-supervisor-update.md

 `docker stop hassio_supervisor`

 And reboot homeassistant os. hassos-supervisor script will recreate the container automatically.
 The deprecated images will be removed automatically as well.

+Note that, you can do this on Terminal addon from [homeassistant] lovelace.

-## Useful commands
+### Useful commands

 Normal method to update `hassio_supervisor`.